WWDC14: How iOS 8 Will Impact App Store Optimization

-It was all over the news, the Apple Worldwide Developers Conference (WWDC) 2014 took place on 2 – 6 June in San Francisco.
-Among many other announcements, Apple unveiled its new Operating Systems iOS8 and OSX10.10.
+It was all over the news – the Apple Worldwide Developers Conference (WWDC) 2014 took place on 2 – 6 June in San Francisco.
+Among many other announcements, Apple unveiled its new Operating Systems iOS 8 and OS X 10.10.
 New tools for developers were also introduced.
-We will review the major changes that will actually have an impact on App Store Optimization.
+We will review the major changes that will have an impact on App Store Optimization.
 Are you ready?
 Let’s do this!

-It’s official; the Apple App Store counts more than 1.2 million apps today.
+It is official: the App Store counts more than 1.2 million apps today.
 Getting an app found on iTunes is therefore becoming increasingly difficult.
-Developers struggle to push their app in the front seat of the App Store while users are overwhelmed with tons and tons of apps.
+Developers struggle to push their app in the front seat of the App Store, while users are overwhelmed with tons and tons of apps.

 1. Video Previews

-Many had predicted it… Well, it finally happened.
+Many had predicted it … well, it finally happened.
 Apple now enables developers to upload a video preview of their app on the App Store!
-Although Google Play had it for a while, this new feature is considered to be a huge improvement in the Apple App Store.
-Actually, maybe one of the most important in the App Marketing field.
-Descriptions, which are already not very read, might end up not being read at all…
+Although Google Play had it for a while, this new feature is considered to be a huge improvement in the App Store.
+Actually, maybe one of the most important in the app marketing field.
+Descriptions, which are already not very read, might end up not being read at all.

 Videos will benefit users who will have a stronger overview of the app before downloading it.
 They will whether be reassured and seduced or they will simply find out that the app is not matching their expectations.